EpsilonHeap/EpsilonHeap.github.io/posts/Time series/index.md

 ## Non-Stationary Data

 Over an intermediate time-span, market data fluctuate in a relatively well-behaved manner, and statistical observations like mean-reversion are relevant and expected.
 On a longer time-scale, statistically 'rare' events are not so uncommon in real markets.
 In other words, statistical models stop making sense when markets go wild - a good indicator that market prices are not necessarily stationary (see [Integration, Cointegration, and Stationarity](https://www.youtube.com/watch?v=Pn_RiDbK82M&t=160s) for examples of non-stationary time series that are rather tame.
 Beware though that using integer differentiation may remove information content.
-See chapter 5 of ['Advances in Financial Machine Learning'](https://www.wiley.com/en-us/Advances+in+Financial+Machine+Learning-p-9781119482109) or look up fractional differentiation.)
+See chapter 5 of ['Advances in Financial Machine Learning'](https://www.wiley.com/en-us/Advances+in+Financial+Machine+Learning-p-9781119482109) or look up fractional differentiation for financial data.)

 <!---
 memory effects